|Fuzzy Logic And Uncertainty In AI|

 AI is a tough problem to crack.
 Even when you think you have a solution all it takes is a little exposure to the real world to demonstrate how far we have to go.

 The best way to start is to simplify things by considering a much simpler and artificial version of the problem.
-For example, in the study of machine vision the problem is reduced by working in the 'blocks world' - a table top collection of simple shapes.
+For example, in the study of machine vision the problem can be reduced by working in the 'blocks world' - a table top collection of simple shapes.

 Most of the problems that arise with applying logic to humans is that they have a tendency to believe rather than to know.

-Logic assumes that once a fact is added to the list of known facts it stays added!
+Logic assumes that once a fact is added to the list of known facts it stays added - truth is eternal!

 There are two different ways of extending logic so that it can take account of the muddle of the real world.